philadams-zz/philadams.net/src/quotes.md

 > It will defend itself. _St.
 Augustine_

 -
+> [The successful person] is always prepared.
+Even in failure, he is composed.
+> He is not easily discouraged.
+[He] considers his struggles to be a kind of
+> sport, and he approaches them as he would a game.
+He contends with life’s
+> difficulties in a relaxed and pleasant manner.
+He keeps a clear head even
+> when things go wrong.
+And please believe me when I tell you: successful
+> people are never sore losers; they’re the ones who don’t whine and give up
+> after every failure.
+Indeed, they are the ones who keep their chins up,
+> weather life’s misfortunes, and live to fight another day. _Walter Benjamin_

+-
 > An idea that is developed and put into action is more important than
 > an idea that exists only as an idea. _Edward de Bono_